Gabriel-Gravin/Gabbb/_posts/2023-09-5-GitHub_Week3_Plan.md

 # Thursday

-- Make a Jupyter Notebook interaction in VSCode.
+- Make a Jupyter Notebook interaction in VSCode with a table showing different types of ice cream and thier prices.

 # Friday